 Dinner parties are no longer just about serving dinner.
 In order to really impress your guests, have a fun lineup of games sure to make for a great time!

+No board or cards required for this one.
 This is the perfect game to play if all of your guests are wine fanatics.
 Have each person (or couple) bring a bottle in a paper bag.
 Pour everyone a sample and have them try and guess the origin of the wine, the price range, the specific type of wine and/or the age of the wine.
 Do this with everyone’s bottle.
-Whoever gets the most correct answers wins!
+Whoever gets the most correct answers wins.
 And what do they win?
 Perhaps a bottle of wine…